projectcalico/calico/networking/determine-best-networking.md

 **Flannel**

 Flannel routes pod traffic using static per-node CIDRs obtained from the host-local IPAM CNI plugin.
 Flannel provides a number of networking backends, but is predominantly used with its VXLAN overlay backend. {{site.prodname}} CNI and {{site.prodname}} network policy can be combined with flannel and the host-local IPAM plugin to provide a VXLAN network with policy enforcement.
-This combination is sometimes referred to as “Canal”.
+This combination is sometimes referred to as "Canal".

 >**Note**: {{site.prodname}} now has built in support for VXLAN, which we generally recommend for simplicity in preference to using the Calico+Flannel combination.
 {: .alert .alert-info}